molgenis/molgenis_apps-legacy/modules/compute/protocols/ngsWorkflowRealignmentAndSnpCalling/doc/compute_ngs_manual.md

 1. Introduction
-2. Installation and setup for commandline usage
+2. The Molgenis Compute binary
 3. Analysis using Compute
 4. Analysis on the grid